Symplectic model order reduction of port-Hamiltonian systems

-Consider thepH-system (\ref{eq:LinearPHS}) on the symplectic vector space ($\mathbb{R}^{2n}, \Omega_{J_{2n}}$) with $R = 0$.
-In the following theorem we give conditions under which we can find a reduced order system (\ref{eq:MOR_LinearPHS}), without dissipation, such that the reduced and original transfer functions are equals at prescribed frequencies.
+Consider the \pH system (\ref{eq:LinearPHS}) on the symplectic vector space (${\mathbb C}^{2\FOMsize}, \Omega_{J_{2\FOMsize}}$) with $R = 0_{2\FOMsize}$.
+In the following theorem we give conditions under which we can find a reduced order system (\ref{eq:MOR_LinearPHS}), without dissipation, such that the reduced and original transfer functions are equal at prescribed frequencies.